aamirmousavi/mongoleaf/README.md

 ## Create Connetion

-The way of connecting to mongo database as a client you need to use New function just like this exmaple
+The way of connecting to mongo database as a client you need to use New function just like this example
 ```go
     branch, err := mongoleaf.New("mongodb://localhost:27017")
     if err != nil {